Nottingham Forest now know how their 2019-20 campaign will shape up, with pre-season and Championship fixture lists in place.

 An FA Cup exit at the hands of Premier League heavyweights Chelsea would prove to be Karanka’s last game at the helm, with Simon Ireland taking charge of one game as caretaker.

-European Cup-winning hero Martin O’Neill returned to Trentside in mid-January on an 18-month contract – with another former Red, Roy Keane, joining him shortly afterwards.
+European Cup-winning hero Martin O’Neill returned to Trentside in mid-January on an 18-month contract – with another former Red, Roy Keane, joining him shortly afterward.

 Play-off hopes started to fade from that point, with Forest suffering four successive defeats in April.